Vampir1c/manifest/README.md

-beanstalk-manifest (or any other CM Base)
+beanstalk-manifest
 ======================

-Local Manifest for (these) CM Base ROMs/Officially Supported devices.
+Local Manifest for GraberROMs - Based off Beanstalk.
+Only use this manifest for our officially supported devices.

 Getting Started
 ---------------